-A smartphone is a mobile device with voice and data capabilities and which runs an operating system that allows the installation and running of third party native applications.
-Smartphones have displays of 5 inches and less.
+A smartphone is a mobile or cellular device with voice and data capabilities, and which runs an operating system that allows the installation and running of third party native applications.
+In the past, many smartphones had a physical QWERTY keyboard, but over time, most are fitted with touchscreens for viewing of information, as well as data entry through an on-screen keyboard.

 - Android OS